Skip to main content

 Establishing a connection with BC

 This page only covers the BC-specific bits.
-For everything else about connectors, see the connector setup docs.
+For the rest of what connectors can do, see the connector setup docs.

 SOAP

 In BC, open the Web Services page, find the Dime.Scheduler Appointment Card page, and copy its SOAP URL.
-It looks like:
+The shape is:

 https://{YOUR_URL_TO_BC}:7047/WS/Page/Appointment